nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 If you are a developer, this guide will give you an overview of the high-level architecture and design of TalentSG.
-It also delves into the implementation details and design considerations of TalentSG's features, allowing you to become well-versed in the functionality and structure the of the application.
+It also delves into the implementation details and design considerations of TalentSG's features, allowing you to become well-versed in the functionality and structure of the application.

 To learn more about TalentSG's user experience considerations, take a look at the [requirements](#appendix-requirements) section where we cover the product scope, user stories, as well as use cases.